Ankorstore / Food & Drinks / Bastide du Laval

 • Distribution Elysée, Sénat

-The story of a couple who dream of returning to Nature...after a devouring career in tourism in the USA and then in France.
+The story of a couple who dream of returning to Nature...after an all-consuming career in tourism in the USA and then in France.

-Coming from the sports world, they created beach clubs for children in the Landes in the 1980s, then decided to try the American adventure and left for Los Angeles from 1985 to 1998 where they created three prosperous companies focused on Tourism.
+Coming from a sporting background, they created beach clubs for children in the Landes in the 1980s, then decided to try the American adventure and left for Los Angeles from 1985 to 1998 where they created three prosperous companies focused on Tourism.

 In 1998, they sold everything, house and companies and fell in love with a wine estate of around thirty hectares in Provence, in Cadenet, a small village in the Luberon.